mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/8_Basic_Injection_Attacks.md

 2. Go to account information, which user are you authenticated as?

 SQL injection attacks can be mitigated in numerous ways.
-Either use [Parameterized queries](https://learn.microsoft.com/en-us/aspnet/web-forms/overview/data-access/accessing-the-database-directly-from-an-aspnet-page/using-parameterized-queries-with-the-sqldatasource-cs), or and [ORM (.Net har Entity framework)](https://learn.microsoft.com/en-us/ef/core/).
-Further more input validation and upholding objects invariance help mitigate SQL (Or noSql) attacks.
+Either use [Parameterized queries](https://learn.microsoft.com/en-us/aspnet/web-forms/overview/data-access/accessing-the-database-directly-from-an-aspnet-page/using-parameterized-queries-with-the-sqldatasource-cs), or  [ORM (.Net har Entity framework)](https://learn.microsoft.com/en-us/ef/core/).
+Furthermore, input validation and upholding objects invariance help mitigate SQL (Or noSql) attacks.

 ## Perform the sql injection attack with fuzzing
-The purpose of this exercise is to perform a repetive exercise for the fuzzing technique.
+The purpose of this exercise is to perform a repetive exercise of the fuzzing technique.

-1. create a small wordlist with known SQL injection string, including the `' OR TRUE --`.
+1. create a small wordlist with a known SQL injection string, including the `' OR TRUE --`.
 2. Obtain a response 200 code with a fuzzing attack (Using Burp suite or WFuzz).